 Ramana Maharshi (1879–1950) was an Indian spiritual master and sage who spent the largest part of his life teaching by the holy mountain Arunachala in Tiruvannamalai (Tamil Nadu, India).

-His teachings were characterized by silence, stillness, Satsangs, sitting at the Master’s feet, and answering the questions of those who visited him.
+His teachings were characterized by silence, stillness, Satsang, sitting at the Master’s feet, and answering the questions of those who visited him.
 He became a well-known spiritual teacher to the West, first popularized through the works of Paul Brunton (a British author of spiritual books), Somerset Maugham (a British novelist), Arthur Osborne (an English writer), and Maurice Frydman (an engineer who published the work I Am That from Nisargadatta Maharaj).

-Ramana Maharshi recommended so-called Self-Enquiry (Nan Yar or Who Am I) as the most important way to remove ignorance and to achieve firmly abiding in Self-Awareness and attaining Spiritual Enlightenment or Liberation.
+Ramana Maharshi recommended so-called Self-Enquiry (Nan Yar or Who Am I) as the most important way to remove ignorance and to achieve firmly abiding in Self-Awareness and attaining Spiritual Enlightenment or Spiritual Liberation.

 To Ramana, Self-Enquiry (or Self-Inquiry) means the constant attention to the inner awareness of the “I” or the “I Am,” and trying to see where it comes from.
 According to Ramana, doing so, the I-thought will finally disappear completely by seeing it as “unreal.”
 Subsequently, full and absolute Self-Awareness will establish itself, which is Self-Realization.